 But going against the status quo isn’t the only reason why people are wary of spoof calls.
 Over the years, caller ID spoofing became popular among scammers, hustlers, and all kinds of criminals.
 Spoofed calls are one of the few ways you can keep your privacy.
 And if there is one thing we know about criminals, they love working under the radar.
 So, while people have legitimate concerns about keeping personal information private - not everyone is willing to spoof their calls.

 This probably won’t be the case for long.
-There are plenty of spoof call apps on the market, Ownage Pranks included, that allows you to make all the calls you want without compromising your privacy.
+There are plenty of spoof call apps on the market, Ownage Pranks included, that allow you to make all the calls you want without compromising your privacy.
+With these apps, you can change your voice to sound almost unrecognizable.
+The best part about them?
+They usually have a real-time voice changer so that the victim will never be able to guess what kind of tone of voice YOU are using!
 With an easy and accessible way to do it, people are bound to realize that it really depends on the user.

 Caller ID spoofing is about scrambling your information and creating a fake replacement.
 There are 2 different ways:

-Voice over IP uses the internet to make calls using the internet instead of analog phone lines.
+Voice Over Internet Protocol (VoIP) uses the internet to make calls using the internet instead of analog phone lines.
 Several legitimate services offer this, like Skype and Google voice.
+With this technology, you don't need any expensive equipment or in-depth knowledge of telephony equipment because it's all done online.
 There are several open-source software available online that allow you to customize your configuration.

 Primary Rate Interface is used to connect between a private channel (PBX) and a public one (PSTN).
 It uses a combination of digital and analog systems to make it happen.
 Just like voice over IP - PRI is a legitimate service.
 It was made for large corporations to have an internal system while still making outbound calls.